 - Hydrogen ion (acidosis): Too much acid in the body

-- Tension pneumothorax: Air pressure buildup in your lungs
+- Tension pneumothorax: Air pressure buildup around your lungs

-- Tamponade: Blood or fluid buildup in your heart
+- Tamponade: Blood or fluid buildup around your heart

 - Toxins: Poisons in your body